bytehouse-cloud/driver-go/README.md

 #### 1. Connect with API Key

-To connect to the ByteHouse, you need to specify the ByteHouse gateway URL with your account and user information.
-You can visit [ByteHouse China](bytehouse.cn) (for China-mainland) or [Bytehouse Global](bytehouse.cloud) (for non-China-mainland) to register account.

 *For ByteHouse Global/China version, users can create and download credentials from [console](https://console.bytehouse.cloud/account/details)
 *For ByteHouse Volcano Cloud Version, users need to create and download credentials from Volcano Cloud's [Account Details page](https://console.volcengine.com/auth/login?redirectURI=%2Fbytehouse%2Fregion%3Abytehouse%2Bcn-beijing%2Faccount%2Fdetails)